Whatever Happened To BedJet Heating & Cooling For Beds After Shark Tank Season 6?

 With the success of BedJet, Mark Aramli decided to give back to his community in Newport, Rhode Island.
 In 2020, the company obtained more than 3600 N95 masks from other countries and donated them to nearby police departments, fire departments, nursing homes, and hospitals.
 BedJet later started the Aramli Foundation to support local charities.
 With each BedJet sold, the company puts a portion of the proceeds into the charitable foundation, which is focused on providing warmth, food, and medical assistance to families in need.

-So far, the Aramli Foundation has given over $200,000 to organizations that help the community, such as the Newport Hospital Foundation, Newport Mental Health, Children and Family of RI, and others.
-Aramli continues to act as BedJet's CEO, according to his LinkedIn page, and last year he ran for Newport City Council.
-Aramli was elected and currently acts as an At-Large counselor for the city.
+So far, the Aramli Foundation has given over $350,000 to organizations that help the community, such as the Newport Hospital Foundation, Newport Mental Health, Children and Family of RI, and others.
+Aramli continues to act as BedJet's CEO, according to his LinkedIn page, and in 2022, he was elected to be a member of the Newport City Council, though he no longer holds this position.